IamDipankar/CheckYourLuck/readme.md

 Contributions are welcome!
 Feel free to fork the repository and submit pull requests.

 ## License 📜
-This project is licensed under the [CC Attribution License](https://creativecommons.org/licenses/by/4.0/).
+As a fun project, this is licensed under the [CC Attribution License](https://creativecommons.org/licenses/by/4.0/).
+You can copy this, modify this, run this, redistribute this all long as you give proper attribution to the code you copied.

 ## Author 👨‍💻
 - **Dipankar Mitra**